zakattack02/EE316-Lab1/README.md

-# EE316-Project1
+# EE316-Lab 1

-Contains vhdl code and other files needed for EE 316 Project 1 SRAM controller design.
+This repository holds our project for EE316 (Computer Engineering Junior Lab) Lab 2 - vhdl code and other files needed for EE 316 Project 1 SRAM controller design.